Kseniia Petrova: Release and proceedings

 After a hearing before a federal judge in Boston, Petrova was released on bail on June 12, 2025.
 A probable cause hearing was held on June 19, during which the veracity of her statements and the scope of the cited law were debated.
 On June 25, 2025, a federal grand jury indicted Petrova on charges of making false statements to customs officials.

+In April 2026, Judge Christina C. Reiss ruled that the CBP's actions had been "arbitrary and capricious", and that they had not had the authority to cancel Petrova's visa.

 Responses

 Her coworker Cora Anderson shared the news of her detention on Facebook on 26 March, and set up a GoFundMe campaign for her application for a new visa despite her inability to work while doing so.
 Lawyer Gregory Romanovsky took on her asylum case, asking for Petrova's parole twice and being denied this both times by ICE, which has stated that she is a flight risk and a threat to US security.
 Harvard University commented little on her detention, though stated it was "engaged with Ms. Petrova's attorney on this matter."
 Marina Sakharov-Liberman, granddaughter of the Soviet physicist and dissident Andrei Sakharov, called it "extraordinary" that Harvard had not more publicly protested her detention.
 Petrova's colleagues expressed worry that they may not see her again if she were deported to Russia, with many of her colleagues who were on temporary visas being reluctant to sign letters of support due to a risk to themselves.
 Prominent figures in Russia's political opposition have warned against delivering Petrova to Russia, whereas other young, educated Russians who fled the country after its invasion of Ukraine are watching the case as an example.

 Petrova's attorney Romanovsky has said that Customs and Border Protection had overreached its authority by canceling her visa, which required them to identify grounds for excluding her, stating that "there are many, many grounds of inadmissibility, but violating a customs rule is certainly not one of them".
 This has been echoed by Stanford Law School professor Lucas Guttentag, who has said that "the government itself created the alleged improper immigration status that is now the basis for her detention."